UN Chief Says Cross-border Aid To Syria Rebel Bastion Vital - UrduPoint

 "At this point such cross-line convoys, even if deployed regularly, could not replicate the size and scope of the cross-border operation," he said.

-Guterres said some 4.5 million people in Syria need help this winter, up 12 percent from the previous year, because of the economic crisis and the global pandemic.
+Guterres said some 4.5 million people in Syria need help this winter, up 12 percent from the previous year, because of the economic crisis and the Covid-19 pandemic.

 Only 2.9 percent of the Syrian population is fully vaccinated, according to the report.